bedatadriven/renjin-xml2/README.md

 All this means that behavior between *xml2* and *renjin-xml2* may be different when dealing with blank nodes.

+### HTML

+The *xml2* includes a function `read_html()` to parse HTML files.
+HTML looks like XML, but browser will accept HTML documents which are invalid or malformed XML documents.
+The package uses the [HTMLparser](http://xmlsoft.org/html/libxml-HTMLparser.html) module from the *libxml2* C library to parse (and fix) HTML documents.
+Java built-in XML processors do not have such an HTML parser, therefore the *renjin-xml2* package uses the [jsoup](https://jsoup.org/) Java library.
+In particular, we use *jsoup* to parse the document and convert it to a well-formed XML document using the [outerHtml()](https://jsoup.org/apidocs/org/jsoup/nodes/Document.html#outerHtml--) method.

 ## License

 The *xml2* package is licensed as GPL version 2 or later and this replacement package has the same license.
 See the [LICENSE](LICENSE) file for the full text of the license.